AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/Viewer.md

 To assign a renderable item to either an existing group or the entire object, click on the pop-up menu to switch among (between) the available materials.
 Alternatively the `LEFT` and `RIGHT` arrows can be used to cycle through the list.

-Note: Once you have loaded a material, it remains in the list even after you disable `Add Materials`.
+Note: Once you have loaded a material, it remains in the list even after you disable `Merge Materials`.
-To clear the entries, disable `Add Materials` and load in a new `.mtlx` file.
+To clear the entries, disable `Merge Materials` and load in a new `.mtlx` file.
 The list will be refreshed to include only the renderable items from that document.

 ### Looks